cruseakshay/Notes/JAVA/NotesFromReading/ch_5.md

     - the rules for accessing the parent and child variables are:
       - If you’re referencing the variable from within the parent class, the variable defined in the parent class is used.
 Alternatively,   if you’re referencing the variable from within a child class, the variable defined in the child class is used.

+## Creating Abstract Classes

+abstract class is a class that is marked with the abstract keyword and cannot be instantiated.

+abstract method is a method marked with the abstract keyword defi ned in an abstract class, for which no implementation is provided.

+an abstract class may include nonabstract methods and variables.

+__an abstract method may only be defi ned in an abstract class.__

+__an abstract class cannot be marked as final.__

+__an abstract method may not be marked as final.__

+__a method may not be marked as both abstract and private.__

+- Creating a Concrete Class

+A concrete class is the first nonabstract subclass that extends an abstract class and is required to implement all inherited abstract methods.

 ## POINTS TO REMEMBER (Revise before exam)

 - Constructor Definition Rules: